dimitri-nicolo/calico/README.md

 * Create a factory function to create a resource storage implementation.
 Use `pkg/storage/calico/licenseKey_storage.go` as a model for your work - this is basically a copy/paste and then update the resource type declarations.

+  If your resource has a status subresource, also use `pkg/storage/calico/globalThreatFeedStatus_storage.go` as model to create subresource storage implementation.

 * Define how the API is going to be used by defining its behaviour is `hasRestrictionsFn()` If an API is restricted by a license, you need to see if the feature is defined in the [licensing library](https://github.com/tigera/licensing/blob/master/client/features/features.go).
 A sample of implementing restrictions can be found at `pkg/storage/calico/globalReport_storage.go`